Option 1 - Program Display from USB Flash Drive

 - Verify display is connected in the PowerVision Configuration Tab, the display hardware type and IP address will be shown next to the "Communicate Over" selection when connected.

 - Select the Firmware Tool Button, Create the Application or Configuration Installation file then select "Load All', the file will then be transferred to the display.

 Option 3 - Powervision Toolkit

-Option 4 - Programming All Glass Displays with No Touch Screen
+Option 4 - Autoload - Programming Glass Displays with No Touch

 - If the display has no Touch Screen and no buttons or the wrong touch tune the display can be automatically reprogrammed over USB with no user intervention.

 - Rename the configuration file to display part number-autoload.pv1 with no spaces in between.
 Example: 78700622-autoload.pv1.